 The Blind Arduino Project

-An effort led by Dr. Joshua Miele “to better understand barriers faced by blind people wanting to participate in the vibrant global culture of DIY hardware prototyping.”
-Josh’s blog has a wealth of information, including: a detailed description of the Arduino Uno , an introduction to the Grove shield and notes on compiling and uploading from NotePad++ on Windows.
+An effort led by Joshua Miele “to better understand barriers faced by blind people wanting to participate in the vibrant global culture of DIY hardware prototyping.”
+Josh’s blog has a wealth of information, including: a detailed description of the Arduino Uno , an introduction to the Grove shield and notes on compiling and uploading from NotePad++ on Windows are all useful posts.

 On MacOS and Linux, the command line allows you to read input from a serial port just as you would from a file, using the